ohnishi/yahoo-news-analysis/README.md

 # yahoo-news-analysis
 The keywords appearing in the article titles of Yahoo!
-News Japan are extracted by morphological analysis and ranked.
+News are extracted by morphological analysis and ranked.

 ### Set up mecab-ipadic-NEologd.